Implicit transaction costs and the fundamental theorems of asset pricing: Portfolio dynamics

 As noted in the two equations above, $Z^0$ is uniquely determined by $Z^1$.
 In particular, when $Z^1$ is c\'adl\'ag and continuous, $V^{Z^1}$ is c\'adl\'ag.
 Thus, $Z^0$ being optional is justified in this case.
-Note that when the filtration $\mathbb{F}$ satisfies the usual conditions, every semimartingale has a c\'adl\'ag version.
+Note also that when the filtration $\mathbb{F}$ satisfies the usual conditions, every semimartingale has a c\'adl\'ag version.
 Henceforth, semimartingales can be taken in their c\'adl\'ag versions.
 Similarly, choosing $Z^0$ l\'adl\'ag adapted is justified when $Z^1$ is c\'agl\'ad. \begin{remark} The continuous version of the self-financing portfolio illustrates important differences with respect to the usual self-financing portfolios in the finance literature.
 With regard to the literature analysing arbitrage pricing theory under transaction costs, it supposes that prices depend not only on time and randomness, but also on the traded volume.
-On the other side, it is different from the one proposed by \c{C}etin \textit{et al.} (2004) since now we are are also including the implicit transaction costs and assuming different prices for buying and selling.
+On the other side, it is different from the one proposed by \c{C}etin \textit{et al.} (2004) since now we are assuming different prices for buying and selling.
 Here, the sign of the transaction is important since it determines the price at which the investor trade.
-This also explain why we have additional terms in the self-financing portfolio strickly related to the "comovement" between the absolute value of the trading strategy $Z^1$ and $Z^1$ itself. \end{remark}
+This also explain why we have additional terms in the self-financing portfolio. \end{remark}